Olethreutinae

 (NCBI-index: 572892)

-The Holly Tortrix (Rhopobota naevana) has a light grey or light brown ground color with two wider cross bands on the top that are darker in color.
-Flight time is from July to September in one generation and the wingspan is 12-16mm.
+The Holly Tortrix (Rhopobota nirvana) has a light grey or light brown ground colour with two wider cross bands on the top that are darker.
+Flight time is from July to September in one generation, and the wingspan is 12-16mm.
 Host plant: Blackthorn, Hawthorn, Holly, and Bilberry.
 Dutch name: Topspinnertje.
 Frisian name:

 Flying period: